Brand awareness metrics you should track

 The second way to establish a baseline is to take a look at your competitors.

-Set up a project and follow the same steps as in the beginning.
+Set up a media monitoring project and follow the same steps as in the beginning.
 Instead of typing in the keywords related to your business, think about your main competitor.

 Analyse their brand awareness to know how you position against your main competitors.

 Is measuring brand awareness campaign complicated?